SIMEXP/ImageTask/README.md

 ##### In Spyder, click the run button to launch the experiment demo.

 ## Next objectives
-- [x] Create a class (image matrix) containing all images in their respective subcategories and categories to access them all.
-- [x] Initiate a stimuli selection function to ensure proper randomization without replacement across each subcategory and categories.
-- [x] Create a class containing all images that will be repeated after each trial
+- [x] Task code
+- [] Compile participants' scores
-- [] Create a noisy image stimulus (distractor) showing up at random moments to avoid habituation phenomenon in subjects brain activity.
+- [] Create a noisy image stimulus (non-object) showing up at random moments to avoid habituation phenomenon in subjects brain activity.
-- [] IN PROGRESS: missing noisy image - Randomize the presentation of either target, image distractor or noisy distractor across trials.
+- [] Create REQUIREMENTS.txt file
 - [x] IN PROGRESS: Adapt the demo code to the main experimental code
-- [] Continue compiling creative commons complex images